For Campers

 Campers Flying to Denver

-Flights should land in Denver between 9:00 am-11:30 am.
+Flights should land in Denver between 8:30 AM – 11:30 AM.

-Flights should depart Denver between 10:15am-3:00pm.
+Flights should depart Denver between 10:00 AM – 2:15 PM.

-There will be campers wearing their camp shirts arriving from all over the US and overseas at Denver International Airport.
-Campers should look for Ramah in the Rockies staff wearing bright, neon shirts that say “Camp Ramah Staff”.
-We will have teams of madrichim (counselors) at the airport to meet campers at their gates.
-If your camper is arriving within our flight window, please instruct them to wait in the gate area.
-Many flights arrive very closely together and our staff may just be a few gates down meeting other campers before coming to your child’s gate.
-Campers and staff will then go together to baggage claim, where staff will help campers to claim their luggage.
+There will be campers wearing their camp shirts arriving from all over the US and overseas at Denver International Airport on arrival day.
+Campers should look for Ramah in the Rockies staff who will be wearing bright, neon yellow shirts that say “Camp Ramah Staff”.
+Camp staff will meet any arriving Southwest plane that lands between 9:00 and 11:30 am on the first day of camp.
+If there is no suitable Southwest flight during those hours, but there is a flight on another carrier, please email transportation@ramahoutdoors.org to confirm that we can meet the other flight.
+Many flights arrive very closely together and our staff may just be a few gates down meeting other campers before coming to your child’s gate; so please instruct your child to wait at their gate for us.
+Campers and staff will then go together to baggage claim, where staff will help campers claim their luggage.

 Especially for Airline Travel